samlinux/htsc/meetup-231020/index.md

 source org1.env
 ```

-Issue the peer lifecycle chaincode install command to install the chaincode on the peer:
+Call the peer lifecycle chaincode install command to install the chaincode on the peer.
 ```bash
 peer lifecycle chaincode install abstore.tar.gz
 ```

-As a result we will receive the chaoncode package identifier.
+As a result we will receive the chaincode package identifier.
 ```bash
 Chaincode code package identifier: abstore_1:3918d0438fd2ebe48ed1bde01533513a14f788846fd2d72ef054482760e73409
 ```